Geico ordered to pay $5.2M to woman who got HPV during sex in car

 JACKSON COUNTY, Mo.
-(WGHP) — Geico was ordered to pay a woman $5.2 million after she caught a sexually transmitted disease while having sex with a man in his car — yet there’s still a chance the insurance company may not have to pay, according to the Kansas City Star.
+(WGHP) — Geico was ordered to pay a woman $5.2 million after she caught a sexually transmitted disease while having sex with a man in his car.
+Still, there’s a chance the insurance company may not have to pay, according to the Kansas City Star.

 The case has been in legal limbo as the insurance company fights the decision.
 But on Tuesday, a panel of three judges with the Missouri Court of Appeals determined that the lower court was right in dismissing Geico’s motion to have the decision tossed out and a new hearing scheduled.